hyperledger/besu-docs/docs/HowTo/Upgrade/Prepare-for-The-Merge.md

 [`ee-endpoint`](https://docs.teku.consensys.net/en/latest/Reference/CLI/CLI-Syntax/#ee-endpoint) in the Teku configuration file.

-### 2. Configure the Java Web Token
+### 2. Configure the JSON Web Token

-Java Web Token (JWT) authentication is used to secure the Engine API.
+JSON Web Token (JWT) authentication is used to secure the Engine API.
 You can generate a JWT using a command line tool, for example:

 ```bash